• Skip to primary navigation

 Know Your Rights!

-In light of COVID-19, the Workers’ Action Centre will not be open for in-person drop-ins or workshops.
-Our hotline will remain open.
+The Workers’ Action Centre phone line is open 3 days per week.
 If you have a workplace problem, please call us at 416-531-0778 (Toll-free: 1-855-531-0778), and leave a message asking to speak to someone in your language.
-All calls are confidential!
+All support from the Workers’ Action Centre is free and confidential!

-The Worker Income Protection Benefit (WIPB) allows employees to request only 3 paid sick days.
-It was introduced on April 29, 2021 and has been extended until March 31, 2023.
-There has been no increase or reset in the number of sick days offered and workers can only use these 3 days for COVID-related reasons.
-What workers really need are at least 10 permanent paid sick days to recover from COVID and any other illnesses or injuries.
+The Worker Income Protection Benefit (WIPB) allowed employees to request only 3 paid sick days.
+It was introduced on April 29, 2021 and ended March 31, 2023.
+There was no increase or reset in the number of sick days offered and workers could only use these 3 days for COVID-19 related reasons.
+Now many workers are back at 0 paid sick days.
+What workers really need are at least 10 permanent paid sick days to recover from any illness or injury.
 Please take a minute to remind Premier Ford that paid sick days save lives: Send an email demanding 10 permanent paid sick days.
 To help strengthen the movement for paid sick days and other essential protections, sign up for outreach actions at Justice4Workers.org/events_actions.

 EMPLOYMENT INSURANCE UPDATE